 - Use a clean, damp, lint-free cloth that is soft.
 Locate the copper-colored flex circuit strip on the back of the cartridge and wipe the copper-colored strip with the damp cloth.
 Use an upward motion, from the nozzle end to the top of the cartridge.
 Do not wipe the nozzle end of the cartridge or touch the gold or silver nozzle plate on the bottom of the cartridge.
 Use a dry, lint-free cloth to remove any moisture from the copper-colored strip.

 - Use a clean, damp, lint-free cloth that is soft to clean the electrical contacts inside the carriage.
 Use a dry, lint-free cloth to remove any moisture from the copper-colored strip.
-If the carriage contacts show noticeable damage, contact the HP Customer Care Center listed in your printer's User's Guide.
+If the carriage contacts show noticeable damage, contact HP Customer Support.

 - Reinstall the color ink cartridge into the carriage.